Rei-SwitchBot/faq/en-us/Others.md

 [official website](https://www.switch-bot.com/pages/switchbot-points)

 for details on how to link your account and redeem points.
-If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.